What This Guide Helps You Do

 Media summaries

 tweet_media_summary and quoted_media_summary explain what the attached media contributed to the meaning, if media exists in either layer.
+For videos this is a transcript summary; for images it is a vision-model description (transcribed text, chart/graph data, recognizable people and logos, and any claims they make).

 Classification Axes